JAS0NHUANG/Inception/README.md

 2. Docker compose
 	Create the [docker-compose.yml](#The-YAML-file) file and test with some [docker compose commands](#docker-compose-commands) (with only mariadb container)
 3. Write a Makefile
+	Put docker-compose commands inside.
+It's sort-of a cheat sheet.
+[Docker Compose Cheat Sheet](https://cheatography.com/gauravpandey44/cheat-sheets/docker-compose/)

+~~ Now we can sart a simple docker-compose app with the makefile.

+4.

 ## dockerfile